 The manager looks at the numbers and surmises that Wednesday was a really bad day.

-When the manager actually chats to the team only 300 phone calls came in for the reason that the customers on Monday and Tuesday didn’t need to call back.
+Furthermore when the manager actually chats to the team about why only 300 phone calls came in.
+Why?
+The customers on Monday and Tuesday didn’t need to call back.
 They team treated them so well.

 Reliance vs. Innovation